dart-lang/sdk/docs/language/informal/covariant-overrides.md

 which corresponds to `q` is the least upper bound of all the types declared for parameters corresponding to `q` in directly and indirectly overridden declarations of `m`.

-## Informal specification (standard mode)

-In standard mode, the syntactic modifications required to support covariant overrides are identical to the ones needed for strong mode.

-*However, the feature is irrelevant in standard mode, because covariant parameter types are always allowed.
-We just need to enable the syntax such that the same software can be used in both modes.*

-The static analysis ignores `covariant` modifiers, and so does the dynamic semantics.

 ## Motivation